anthle396/ESP32_Projects/Documentation/Images/README.md

 - Toggle or cycle through LED colors with a push button.
 - Play tones or sound effects through the speaker.
 - Basic debounce or edge detection for the push button (if implemented).
+- Display colors and text on OLED display